Venustiano Carranza

-The constitution that the revolutionaries drafted and ratified in 1917 now empowered the Mexican state to embark on significant land reform and recognized labor's rights, and curtail the power of the Catholic Church, but Carranza did not implement major reforms once he was duly elected.
-Once firmly in power in Mexico, Carranza sought to eliminate his political rivals, having Zapata assassinated in 1919.
-Carranza won recognition from the United States, but nonetheless took strongly nationalist positions.
+The constitution that the revolutionaries drafted and ratified in 1917 now empowered the Mexican state to embark on significant land reform and recognized labor's rights, and curtail the power and influence of the Catholic Church.
+However, Carranza, a conservative liberal, and Mexican nationalist, did not implement these reforms once he assumed office.
+Instead he began focusing on internal security by eliminating his political rivals.
+The Constitutionalists negotiated with Villa to accept the new government in exchange for land and a military pension and Carranza ordered Zapata's assassination in 1919.

 In the 1920 election, in which he could not succeed himself, Carranza attempted to impose a virtually unknown, civilian politician, Ignacio Bonillas, as president of Mexico.
-Sonoran revolutionary generals Álvaro Obregón, Plutarco Elías Calles, and Adolfo de la Huerta, who held real power, rose up against Carranza under the Plan of Agua Prieta.
-Carranza fled Mexico City, along with thousands of his supporters and with gold of the Mexican treasury, aiming to set up his government in Veracruz.
-Instead he died in an attack by rebels.
-Although Carranza played a major role in the Revolution, his contributions were not initially acknowledged in Mexico's historical memory, since he was overthrown by rivals.
-Later on, with a historical narrative that recognizes the various competing factions as members of the "revolutionary family", Carranza's place in Mexican history has been assured.
+Sonoran revolutionary generals Álvaro Obregón, Plutarco Elías Calles, and Adolfo de la Huerta, who held significant power, rose up against Carranza under the Plan of Agua Prieta.
+Carranza fled Mexico City, along with thousands of his supporters and with gold of the Mexican treasury, aiming to set up a rival government in Veracruz but he was assassinated in 1920.
+His contributions were not initially acknowledged in Mexico's historical memory, since he was overthrown by his rivals.
+Historical evaluations of his leadership have fluctuated as he has been praised for attempting to bring political stability to Mexico and toppling the dictatorship of Huerta.
+However, he is criticized by some for not enforcing the constitution's social and land reforms.
+Carranza is buried alongside other prominent revolutionary leaders at the Monument to the Revolution in Mexico City.